-To further demonstrate the usefulness of our framework, we briefly study two additional applications.
-First, we introduce a model of ``status games'' based on \citet{Immorlicaetal2017}.
+To further demonstrate the framework, we briefly study two additional applications.
+First, we introduce a model of ``status games'' based on \citet*{Immorlicaetal2017}.
 Competitions for status entail a combination of action--link complements and negative spillovers.
-Imagine, for example, people who compete for social status through investments in conspicuous consumption and also choose their network connections.
-Those with more friends have a greater incentive to flaunt their wealth (action--link complements).
+Imagine, for example, people who compete for social status through conspicuous consumption and also choose their network connections.
+Those who engage in more conspicuous consumption have an incentive to form more social connections to reap status benefits (action--link complements).
 On the other hand, those who do so are less attractive friends since linking with them creates negative comparisons (negative spillovers).
-In this setting, our model predicts that individuals will sort into cliques with members that invest similar amounts in status signaling---a finding consistent with stylized facts from sociological studies.
+In this setting, our model predicts that individuals will sort into cliques with those who invest similar amounts in status signaling---a finding consistent with stylized facts from sociological studies.
 Moreover, those in larger friend groups---popular individuals---engage in more conspicuous consumption due to heightened competition, and an increase in status concerns causes the social graph to fragment into smaller cliques.

 Our final application provides a microfoundation for ``club'' or ``group matching'' models.
 Theories of endogenous matching for public goods or team production often \emph{assume} that spillovers occur in disjoint cliques, which is critical for tractability.
 The question is then: which cliques form?
 We show that even if agents can arrange their interactions into more complex structures if they wish, there are natural conditions under which cliques are still the predicted outcome.